ZouaghiHoussem/PerturbedDLIB/README.md

 # PerturbedDLIB
 This is the implementation of the perturbed face landmarks detection using DLIB. <br>
-It's the implementation of Disney landmarks perturbation
+It's the implementation of Disney landmarks perturbation proposed by Naruniec, Helminger,Schroers & Weber (2020).
 # Requirements
 No required version
 * DLib